alesr/tango/README.md

 - **Match Joining**: Non-hosting players attempt to join matches with compatible game modes and available slots.
 - **Player Timeout**: Players are automatically removed from the queue or match if their deadline expires.
 - **Automatic Cleanup**: When a host player leaves, all players in the match are removed, and the match is deleted.
-- **Thread Safety**: `sync.Map` is used for concurrent player and match management, ensuring that the system handles high concurrency gracefully.

 ## Game Modes